editorconfig/specification/index.rst

 - Section Title: A line that starts with a ``[``, and that ends with a ``]``.
 - Assignment: A line separated by an `=` into two parts.

 Any line that is not one of the above is invalid.
+"Inline comment" in appearance, i.e., a line that has a ``;`` or a ``#`` in the middle, is undefined.
 For convenience, we also define the following terminologies:

 - Section Name: The string between the beginning ``[`` and the ending ``]`` in a Section Title.